Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • install STA Agents on the DC,

-• install STA Collector on member server,
+• install STA Collector on the member server,

 • configure STA Agent to serve the Collector,